Medium Beast, Unaligned

 How to run Giant Crab

 Out of combat, the crab is comic relief and a small loyalty token.
 It eats anything dead, it sleeps in the kettle, it once saved the cleric's holy symbol from rolling into the bilge.
 Players will name it within twenty minutes of meeting it, and if you kill the crab without warning, you have made a permanent enemy at the table.
 Use that responsibly.
 Crabs die only off-screen and only between sessions.
+If the crab does something useful, like spotting a hidden sahuagin in the shallows, narrate the click of the claws before the player rolls Perception.
+The sound is the heads-up.

 Time the first reveal to the moment the rogue is checking the tide pool for treasure.
 A pinch on the hand is the perfect punctuation for a session that started with the bard wanting to look for shells.